 Suppose you’re learning one of the character-based languages like Mandarin, Japanese, or Korean.
 You don’t know how to pronounce the sentence.

-Try transliteration, and it will show the pronunciation in the readable roman based language you understand, for instance, English.
+Try transliteration, which will show the pronunciation in the readable Roman-based language you understand, such as English.

 (iii) Correction